Due to Government guidelines regarding Covid-19, Hop on Hop off Tour and Airlink services are suspended until further notice.

 The Blind Pig takes you back on a journey to a secret bar in the 1920s when prohibition was the order of the day.
 The bar/restaurant has a website but an address for the premises is not given.
 Instead you have to book a reservation and they will send you on the details of where to go.
-Around the College Green are on the Southside of the city you can go in for just drinks or both dinner and few scoops!
+Around the College Green area on the Southside of the city you can enjoy dinner and a few drinks in a very unique location!

-Hop on Hop off stop 16* (we think)
+Hop on Hop off stop on College Green (*We think)

 Check out our favourite bars for a slightly different than usual night out, you'll find everything from arcade games to hidden city speakeasies and lots in-between.
 Hop on a DoDublin city tour and ask your driver/guide if they've ever visited one these quirky Dublin spots!